bradford-hamilton/Ruby-On-Quails/guides/source/ruby_on_rails_guides_guidelines.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Ruby on Rails Guides Guidelines
+Ruby on Quails Guides Guidelines
 ===============================

-This guide documents guidelines for writing Ruby on Rails Guides.
+This guide documents guidelines for writing Ruby on Quails Guides.
 This guide follows itself in a graceful loop, serving itself as an example.

 After reading this guide, you will know:

-* About the conventions to be used in Rails documentation.
+* About the conventions to be used in Quails documentation.
 * How to generate guides locally.

 --------------------------------------------------------------------------------